Date of Degree

 Copyright 2010 Maria Laura Bocaz

 Bocaz, Maria Laura.
-"José Donoso, el Boom y El obsceno pájaro de la noche." dissertation, University of Iowa, 2010.
+"José Donoso, el Boom y El obsceno pájaro de la noche."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.